 - Increases the risk of people falling prey to online scams that seem genuine, resulting in data or identity theft.

-- May result in negative comments from employees about the company or potential legal consequences if employees use these sites to view objectionable, illicit or offensive material.
+- Potentially results in negative comments from employees about the company or potential legal consequences if employees use these sites to view objectionable, illicit or offensive material.

 - Potentially results in lost productivity, especially if employees are busy updating profiles, etc.